Chapter 5. COM Servers

 An ATL server contains one global instance of

-class, which the ATL project wizard names _AtlModule
+the CAtlModule class, which the ATL project wizard names _AtlModule.
+The _AtlModule instance also holds

 state global to the entire server.
 You can access this via the